tgirke/rcf/pages/manuals/manuals_linux-cluster_security.md

 Our cluster is IS-3 compliant, however there are several responsibilities that users will need to adhere to.

 ## General Guidelines
-First, please contact us (support@hpcc.ucr.edu) before transferring any data to the cluster.
+<span style="color:red">First, please contact us (support@hpcc.ucr.edu) before transferring any data to the cluster.
-After we have reviewed your needs, data classification and appropriate protection level, then it may be possible to proceed to use the HPCC.
+After we have reviewed your needs, data classification and appropriate protection level, then it may be possible to proceed to use the HPCC.</span>

 Here are a few basic rules to keep in mind:

 * Always be aware of access control methods (Unix permissions and ACLs), do not allow others to view the data (ie. chmod 400 filename)